micmarsh/clojure-pure-io/gist.md

 ```haskell
 addEight = (+ 8)
 ```
-No matter what we pass to each function, we'll always get the same result (or an exception, in Clojure's case).
+No matter what we pass to each function, we'll always get the same result.
 Now, let's add some impurity to the mix:
 ```clojure
 (def print-plus-eight (comp println add-eight))
 (def result (print-plus-eight 3)) ; prints "11"